 (A) A President, a First Vice-President, and a Second Vice-President, who shall be elected from names presented by the Nominating Committee and nominations made from the floor, if any.

-They shall be elected by the Active members of the Annual winter meeting and shall be installed at the same meeting.
+They shall be elected by the Newspaper members at the Annual winter meeting and shall be installed at the same meeting.
 They shall assume their offices at the close of said meeting, and shall serve for a period of a year.

 In the event of only one nominee for an office, election may be viva voce, otherwise election shall be by ballot.

 (B) Directors of this organization shall be elected at the annual winter meeting from nominees presented by the Nominating Committee, and nominations made from the floor, if any.
-They shall serve for a period of two years.
+One at-large director shall be elected from the Publication Associate member classification.
+All directors shall serve for a period of two years.

-Said Directors shall be in business in the districts they represent, but shall be elected by the entire membership.
+Newspaper member directors shall conduct business in the districts they represent.

 For the purpose of selecting directors representing areas of the State of Alabama, there shall be six districts and three regions.
 The six districts shall be comprised as follows: District 1 shall consist of Colbert, Cullman, Fayette, Franklin, Lamar, Lauderdale, Lawrence, Limestone, Marion, Morgan, Walker and Winston counties.
 District 2 shall consist of Blount, DeKalb, Calhoun, Cherokee, Cleburne, Etowah, Jackson, Madison, Marshall, and St. Clair counties.
 District 3 shall consist of Bibb, Choctaw, Dallas, Greene, Hale, Jefferson, Marengo, Perry, Pickens, Sumter, and Tuscaloosa counties.
 District 4 shall consist of Autauga, Bullock, Chambers, Chilton, Clay, Coosa, Elmore, Lee, Lowndes, Macon, Montgomery, Russell, Randolph, Shelby, Talladega, and Tallapoosa counties.
 District 5 shall consist of Baldwin, Clarke, Conecuh, Escambia, Monroe, Mobile, Washington and Wilcox counties.
 District 6 shall consist of Barbour, Butler, Coffee, Covington, Crenshaw, Dale, Geneva, Henry, Houston and Pike counties.
 The three regions shall be comprised as follows: The North Region shall consist of Districts 1 and 2.
 The Central Region shall consist of Districts 3 and 4.
 The South Region shall consist of Districts 5 and 6.

-The Board of Directors shall consist of up to twelve directors: one chosen from each of the above six districts and two chosen from each of the three regions.
+The Board of Directors shall consist of up to thirteen directors: one chosen from each of the above six districts, two chosen from each of the three regions and one chosen from among the Publication Associate member classification.
 When practicable, at least one of the directors representing a region should be actively engaged in an executive position in the management of operation of a member daily newspaper and at least one director should be actively engaged in an executive position in the management of operation of a member weekly newspaper.

-Upon approval by the membership, the new districts and regions will take effect with elections in 2011.
-Board members elected in 2010 will be elected for a one year term, and selected according to the twelve districts existing before consolidation into six districts.
-The first representatives of the new districts and/or regions will be elected in 2011.
-The Nominating Committee will present a slate of directors with staggered term limits until directors chosen in even years and odd years will each have two year terms.

 In the event of only one nominee, election may be viva voce, otherwise election shall be by ballot.